Ada-Developers-Academy/ada-javascript-curriculum/01-js-week-1/closures-intro.md

     1. Create a function within a function
     1. In the inner function, reference a local variable from the outer function
     1. Make the inner function available outside the outer function
-        - Return it
-        - Register it as a callback
 - Closures are a very useful tool when defining behavior for repeated UI elements

 ## Additional Resources